mxfatih/shopsrus/README.md

 # Usage

-After installation application will listen at http://yourdomain/discount
+After installation, application will listen at http://yourdomain/discount

-Becouse of a demo project no Authorization or Authentication mechanism applied.
-The sample data is hard coded.
+Because this is a demo project, no Authorization or Authentication mechanism applied and the sample data is hard coded.

 ## Sample Data
 ```bash
   //  Users